Sophie-Pages/GoogleDataAnalyticsCyclisticCaseStudy/README.md

 All the data transformation steps I took can be found in my [Jupyter Notebook](https://github.com/Sophie-Pages/GoogleDataAnalyticsCyclisticCaseStudy/blob/main/Jupyter_Notebook/case_study.ipynb).

 Documentation of the data collection and data transformation steps:
-* Verify that I can access the downloaded files and create dataframes from them
+* Verify that I can access the downloaded files and create dataframes from them.
-* Verify that each dataframe has the same number of columns, column names, and types
+* Verify that each dataframe has the same number of columns, column names, and types.
-* Import the datraframes into one
+* Import the datraframes into one.
-* Remove columns I don’t plan on using
+* Remove columns I don’t plan on using.
-* Rename some unclear column names
+* Rename some unclear column names.

 ## Process
 *The Process phase is the cleaning phase.
 It is the time to clean your data to get rid of any possible errors, inaccuracies, or inconsistencies.*